WycliffeAssociates/Tech-Advance-Training/docs/8 Steps.rst

    looks different, or if you have only two icons in the upper left, you need to go to the settings and enable Blind Edit Mode.

--  **Step 4** – Blind Draft The MAST process works because the Blind Draft step causes the translator to translate the passage into an easily understood, natural sounding translation.
+-  **Step 4** – Blind Draft The eight step process works because the Blind Draft step causes the translator to translate the passage into an easily understood, natural sounding translation.
 To get to the blind draft, the translator clicks on the card behind the Source chunk.
 The